zhaifanhua/ZhaifanhuaBlog.UI/README.md

-# ZhaifanhuaBlog.UI.Manage
+# ZhaifanhuaBlog.UI

-This is the front-end management of the ZhaiFanhuaBlog application, which is based on vue3.
+This is the front-end of the ZhaifanhuaBlog application, which is based on vue3.